jecaro/jeancharles.quillet/posts/2021-12-21-The-coolest-DIY-project-around.md

 It's a kit which comes with a card, a Raspberry CM3 and a 320x240 color screen.
 All I needed was a gameboy shell, some buttons, a screen protector and a battery.
-Theses things can still easily be bought on aliexpress.
+These things can still easily be bought on aliexpress.
 I was shocked to find out that it is still possible to buy brand new gameboy shells and buttons on aliexpress.